Greg Moriarty

-Gregory Laurence Moriarty, (born 4 April 1964) is a senior Australian public servant and diplomat, and the current Secretary of the Department of Defence since 4 September 2017.
-He was previously the Chief of Staff to Prime Minister Malcolm Turnbull.
+Gregory Laurence Moriarty (born 4 April 1964) is an Australian public servant and diplomat who has served as the ambassador of Australia to the United States since 2026.
+He was the Secretary of the Department of Defence from 4 September 2017 to 1 April 2026.
+He also served as the Chief of Staff to prime minister Malcolm Turnbull.
 Moriarty has been Australian Ambassador to Iran from 2005 to 2008, Australian Ambassador to Indonesia from 2010 to 2014, the inaugural Commonwealth Counter-Terrorism Coordinator from 2015 to 2016, and the International and National Security Adviser to the Prime Minister.
+Since May of 2026, Moriarty has served as Australian Ambassador to the United States.

 Early life and education

 Gregory Laurence Moriarty was born in Brisbane, Queensland, on 4 April 1964.
+He attended Mazenod College in Perth.
 He has a Bachelor of Arts with Honours from the University of Western Australia and a Master of Arts in Strategic and Defence Studies from the Strategic and Defence Studies Centre at the Australian National University.

 Career

 Defence

 Moriarty joined the Department of Defence in 1986 and worked in Defence until 1995, primarily in the Defence Intelligence Organisation as a regional analyst.
 An officer in the Australian Army Reserve, Moriarty was attached to the Headquarters of the United States Central Command in the Persian Gulf during Operations Desert Shield and Operation Desert Storm.
 Moriarty returned to the Department of Defence in 2017 as the Secretary of the Department of Defence.